Does Skin Needling really work?

 Now imagine all of that goodness happening thousands of times!

-When you go in for your skin needling, the clinician will use a derma pen, or roller to prick your skin multiple times in one pass.
+When you go in for your microneedling, the clinician will use a derma pen, or roller to prick your skin multiple times in one pass.

 This amplifies your body’s healing effect.